kvs-coder/health_kit_reporter/README.md

 **Recommendation: As well as for reading, here will better as well to call preferredUnits first, to know what unit is valid for a type.**

+**Warning: PLease be sure to provide valid values for the appropriate types.
+For example, HealthKit will not allow to save Quantity value for the QuantityType.stepCount if the value is 0**

 ## Observing Data

 If you want to know, that something was changed in HealthKit, you can observe the repository.